butorov/sentry-telegram/README.rst

     **DISCLAIMER**: Sentry API under development and `is not frozen <https://docs.sentry.io/server/plugins/>`_.

-    Due to this, presented plugin tested only with Sentry 8.12.0 and 8.9.0.
+    Presented plugin tested with Sentry from 8.9 to 8.13.

 How will it look like